COVID-19 Update to Contra Costa County Businesses, Employers, and Workers

 The Workforce Development Board of Contra Costa County (WDBCCC) would like to share the following resource to assist employers, businesses, and employees affected by COVID-19:

 - Links to multiple state resources on GO-Biz (Governor’s Office of Business and Economic Development) COVID 19 web page.

-- The Small Business Association (SBA) is providing up to $2M in Disaster Assistance Loans.
+- The Small Business Association (SBA) is providing Disaster Assistance Loans.
 See the Small Business Development Center Contra Costa for information on applying for the loans.

 - The County Conservation and Development Department has updates regarding building and planning permits.

 - The Workforce Development Board of Contra Costa County has partnered with the California Employers’ Association to provide Contra Costa County businesses with a NO-COST HR HOTLINE!
 Download the informational flyer.

 - The East Bay Economic Development Alliance is compiling real-time trusted information and resources for employers and workers in our communities.
 View the Resource List regularly for the latest information and any other helpful resources that emerge.

 - The Chamber of Commerce has a host of resources on their website to assist employers and workers regarding reducing hours, the workshare program, protecting workers, and more.